jellyfin/jellyfin-vue/README.md

 ## [Hosted instance 🌍](https://jf-vue.pages.dev/)

 Built from the latest commit in the default branch.
 Just input your server address when prompted.
+If you don't have a Jellyfin server, try with our demo instance: `https://demo.jellyfin.org/stable`

 ⚠️ **This only works for Jellyfin servers that [are behind a reverse proxy and have HTTPS set up correctly](https://jellyfin.org/docs/general/networking/#running-jellyfin-behind-a-reverse-proxy)**.
 If your server runs over HTTP, you must host it yourself.